aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook/create-shared-workbook-with-aspose-cells/_index.md

 ---
 title: Create Shared Workbook with Aspose.Cells for JavaScript via C++
 linktitle: Create Shared Workbook with Aspose.Cells
 type: docs
 weight: 40
 url: /javascript-cpp/create-shared-workbook-with-aspose-cells/
 description: Learn how to create a shared workbook using Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**

-Microsoft Excel allows you to share the workbook as shown in the following screenshot.
+Microsoft Excel allows you to share a workbook, as shown in the following screenshot.
 When you share the workbook, more than one user can edit the workbook on the network.
 Aspose.Cells for JavaScript via C++ enables you to create a shared workbook with the [**WorkbookSettings.shared**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#shared--) property.

 ![todo:image_alt_text](create-shared-workbook-with-aspose-cells_1.png)

 ## **Create Shared Workbook with Aspose.Cells**

-The following sample code creates a shared workbook by setting the [**WorkbookSettings.shared**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#shared--) property as **true**.
-When you open the [output Excel file](55541786.xlsx) in Microsoft Excel, you will see **Shared** with the output workbook name as shown in this screenshot.
+The following sample code creates a shared workbook by setting the [**WorkbookSettings.shared**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#shared--) property to **true**.
+When you open the [output Excel file](55541786.xlsx) in Microsoft Excel, you will see **Shared** displayed with the workbook name, as shown in this screenshot.

 ![todo:image_alt_text](create-shared-workbook-with-aspose-cells_2.png)